Simmetrics/simmetrics/README.md

 	}
 ```

 A custom simplifier can be added onto any metric by using the StringMetricBuilder.
-Multiple simplifiers can be chained through the CompositeSimplifier.

 ```
 	final String str1 = "This is a sentence.
 It is made of words";